Monniasza/CSBlankRoadBuilder/README.md

 ![BRB 1](https://user-images.githubusercontent.com/93581220/210155925-9b7850d4-8053-409d-b2f3-5663deb1f7d1.png)

-# Blank Road Builder
+# Road Builder

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Blank Road Builder is a Cities: Skylines mod that allows you to create roads without dealing with the tedious asset editor!
+Road Builder is a Cities: Skylines mod that allows you to create roads without dealing with the tedious asset editor!

 This mod automatically generates the properties, lanes, props & models of the road based on a configuration created in Thumbnail Maker.